MaimonLab/SiffPy/siffpy/siffplot/README.md

 `HoloViews` and `Bokeh`, by contrast, are required imports. `napari` seems to be the more pleasant experience, though, and I'll try my best to maintain full functionality for both, at least as long as I'm the primary programmer on this project (SCT).

+Almost none of this relies on any serious `SiffReader` functionality, and as a result many of the classes can actually be used for .tiff files read by a `SiffReader`, or even previously processed `numpy` arrays.
+TODO: `DummySiffReader` to allow the deception.

 If the user has `napari` available, all plotter classes will DEFAULT to `napari`, unless the keyword `use_napari` is set to `False` on initialization.
 If `napari` is not available, the keyword is not required -- everything will use `HoloViews` by default.
 To use options, and to actually visualize the `HoloViews` objects, be sure to call `hv.extension('bokeh')` in a notebook or script.
 Just